kstrauser/frozenbbs/README.md

 # Frozen BBS, a message board for Meshtastic

-_NOTE: This doesn't do anything yet.
-I'm not being modest.
-It doesn't even have code to connect to Meshtastic yet.
-It will!_

 Frozen intends to be a radio BBS optimized for slow connections.
 This is the very beginning of the project.

-The current status is that Frozen has a SQLite backend with tables for users, message boards, and posts in those boards.
-It also has an admin tool to read those objects and create new ones.
-If you're super bored, you can use it to create users and pretend you're having a conversation with yourself.
-I have not done this. _Ahem._
+The current status is that Frozen has a working message board, an admin tool to manage data, a terminal client to interact with the BBS, and a (very crummy!) connection to Meshtastic radios.

+If is not pretty, _but it works_.

 It has a [Justfile](https://just.systems) to execute some common tasks like running DB migrations, backing up and restoring, and creating sample objects to poke at.
 Even if you don't use `just` -- and you should! you should! -- it's easy to read to see how those routine operations look.

 ## Building

 Clone this repo.
 Run `cargo build`.
 Ta-da: now it's built.

+I'm too embarrassed to document the absurdity of shelling out to a Python app to send messages back to remote clients.
+That'll be fixed soon.

 ## Getting started